 Monitoring and Evaluation gives your Eco-Schools programme its credibility.

 To measure the success of your Eco-Schools programme and reach the targets laid out in your Action Plan, you must monitor and evaluate your progress.
-This will also indicate areas where activities have been successful and highlight areas where a different approach may be required.
+This process will also indicate areas where activities have been successful and highlight areas where a different approach may be required.
 Continuous monitoring will help you to make sure that interest in Eco-Schools is maintained.
 This will facilitate the transition from establishing an environmental programme to making it an integral part of the day-to-day running of the school.

 Monitoring and Evaluating - Why, What and How? will help schools understand the importance of this step and how to carry it out.

 Monitoring and evaluating the progress of your Eco-Schools work is an excellent opportunity to incorporate curriculum links, particularly in the areas of Maths, ICT, Art, Geography and English, as well as developing other skills such as personal understanding, mutual understanding, personal health, moral character, spiritual awareness, citizenship, cultural understanding, media awareness, ethical awareness, employability, economic awareness and education for sustainable development.